Advisory Council on National Records and Archives

 - the implications for records and public services of any proposed change to the status of The National Archives

-- any subjects brought to its attention by the Secretary of State
+- any subject brought to its attention by the Secretary of State

-The Forum on Historical Manuscripts and Academic Research will consider and provide advice to the Secretary of State for Culture, Media and Sport on matters relating to manuscripts, records and archives, other than the public records, and particularly:
+The Council’s responsibility relating to historical manuscripts (private archives) is to be discharged through the work of its sub-committee, The Forum on Historical Manuscripts and Academic Research (the Forum).
+The Forum advises the Keeper of Public Records in his capacity as Historical Manuscripts Commissioner.
+The Forum will consider and provide advice to the Secretary of State through the Council on matters relating to manuscripts, records and archives, other than public records, and particularly:

 - the location, collection, care, custody, preservation, acquisition, sale, and use in all formats of such documents